SnowCheetos/AutoMoonBot/README.md

 ### It's Just Math

-- Algorithmic trading is at the core of the Medallion Fund, with Jim Simons himself being a renowned mathematician in his earlier life.
+Algorithmic trading is at the core of the Medallion Fund, with Jim Simons himself being a renowned mathematician in his earlier life.
 Their approach was almost purely from the numerical perspective, rather than finance.
 S̶o̶r̶r̶y̶ ̶p̶a̶l̶,̶ ̶t̶h̶a̶t̶ ̶e̶c̶o̶n̶ ̶d̶e̶g̶r̶e̶e̶ ̶t̶h̶a̶t̶ ̶y̶o̶u̶ ̶"̶w̶o̶r̶k̶e̶d̶ ̶h̶a̶r̶d̶"̶ ̶f̶o̶r̶ ̶i̶s̶ ̶n̶o̶t̶ ̶g̶o̶n̶n̶a̶ ̶p̶a̶y̶ ̶o̶f̶f̶ ̶t̶h̶e̶ ̶w̶a̶y̶ ̶y̶o̶u̶ ̶t̶h̶i̶n̶k̶

 ### Everything, Anything

-- Jim Simons have stated explicitly in public that the fund makes extensive use of publically available data to train their model.
+Jim Simons have stated explicitly in public that the fund makes extensive use of publically available data to train their model.
 Anything from news to interest rates were taken into consideration, and much of it **before** the wide adaption of the internet, so they spent a lot of time copying data by hand.
 S̶o̶ ̶i̶t̶'̶s̶ ̶t̶i̶m̶e̶ ̶f̶o̶r̶ ̶y̶o̶u̶ ̶t̶o̶ ̶s̶t̶o̶p̶ ̶w̶h̶i̶n̶i̶n̶g̶ ̶a̶b̶o̶u̶t̶ ̶b̶e̶i̶n̶g̶ ̶b̶r̶o̶k̶e̶

 ### Win Small or Lose Big

-- For the duration of the fund's existence, their model had an average win rate of $50.75\%$.
+For the duration of the fund's existence, their model had an average win rate of $50.75\%$.
 That's right, they operated on a tiny $0.75\%$ edge over the market, which was enough to turn $\$100$ in 1982 to $\$88,190,084,543$ in 2024.
 Instead of trying to count cards at Blackjack, they just opened a casino.
 Staying consistent over millions of trades turned out to be much more advantageous than trying to win big on a few trades.

 ### Focus on The Right Thing

-- Many people are willing to take on exceptional risks in pursue of, at least theoretically, higher possible returns, l̶i̶k̶e̶ ̶t̶h̶a̶t̶ ̶o̶n̶e̶ ̶w̶e̶e̶k̶l̶y̶ ̶F̶D̶ ̶y̶o̶u̶ ̶l̶o̶s̶t̶ ̶y̶o̶u̶r̶ ̶l̶u̶n̶c̶h̶ ̶m̶o̶n̶e̶y̶ ̶o̶n̶ ̶l̶a̶s̶t̶ ̶F̶r̶i̶d̶a̶y̶, and in some cases, risk taking is even being glorified (*not pointing any fingers* 👉🏻 [`_👀_`](https://www.reddit.com/r/wallstreetbets/)).
+Many people are willing to take on exceptional risks in pursue of, at least theoretically, higher possible returns, l̶i̶k̶e̶ ̶t̶h̶a̶t̶ ̶o̶n̶e̶ ̶w̶e̶e̶k̶l̶y̶ ̶F̶D̶ ̶y̶o̶u̶ ̶l̶o̶s̶t̶ ̶y̶o̶u̶r̶ ̶l̶u̶n̶c̶h̶ ̶m̶o̶n̶e̶y̶ ̶o̶n̶ ̶l̶a̶s̶t̶ ̶F̶r̶i̶d̶a̶y̶, and in some cases, risk taking is even being glorified (*not pointing any fingers* 👉🏻 [`_👀_`](https://www.reddit.com/r/wallstreetbets/)).
 Too often do m̶y̶s̶e̶l̶f̶ traders focus solely on potential (*not even real*) profits while completely ignoring the associated risk.
 The Medallion Fund, on the other hand, placed a tremendous emphasis on risk reduction.
 The fund consistently hedged the portfolio near perfectly, which enabled them to use margins that would be otherwise considered risky.

 ## Intuitions

 It's unlikely that individual could effectively replicate the Medallion Fund, nor would it be the best use of time.
 The Medallion Fund have billions worth of assets under management, some of the tools and connections available to them are well out of reach for retail investors.

+*Welp, you read faster than I can type, I feel the urge to type code instead of words, so... stay tuned*

 ## Arguments Against Regression Methods